 Installing underfloor heating is one way to keep your conservatory floor warm and cosy.
 Before selecting the best flooring type for your conservatory, it’s worth considering the underfloor heating option, as it won’t work with all flooring types.

 Underfloor heating is a great choice if you’re looking for a consistent and comfortable temperature throughout your conservatory and can provide an extra boost of warmth during colder months to make the space usable all year around.
 By choosing underfloor heating, you can ensure that your conservatory flooring is not only functional but also comfortable and inviting.
+For the full picture on keeping the space warm, see our guide to conservatory heating.

 We hope this article has given you a clear breakdown of some of the most popular options available when it comes to choosing the floor for a conservatory.
 To recap, when deciding on the right flooring, it’s essential to consider the temperature changes that the room will experience, your budget, the use of the room and the style you want to achieve.